-- c) Click Save to save the changes. - Step 13 Repeat the previous step to add the 3rd node. - Step 14 Click Next to continue. - Step 15 In the Confirmation screen, review the entered information and click Configure to create the cluster.
+- c) Click Save to save the changes. - Step 12 Repeat the previous step to add the 3rd node. - Step 13 In the Node Details page, click Next to continue. - Step 14 In the Confirmation screen, review and verify the configuration information and click Configure to create the cluster.

 During the node bootstrap and cluster bring-up, the overall progress as well as each node's individual progress will be displayed in the UI.
+If you do not see the bootstrap progress advance, manually refresh the page in your browser to update the status.